 As is often the case with thoroughbreds who have been racehorses, Prince was damaged goods.
 Something had happened to one of his legs–I can’t recall which one now–so he was not able to jump.
 However, he could still be ridden, and he could certainly run.
 I would ride him bareback, my skinny legs clinging to his slippery back, and canter around the field below our house.

 One afternoon when Prince had only lived with us for about a month, I decided to take him for a ride down the driveway.
-Ours was a legendary driveway–we actually had to walk a mile one way to the school bus, regardless of the weather.
+Ours was a legendary driveway.
+We actually had to walk a mile, one way, to the school bus, regardless of the weather.
 Rain, shine, snow, sleet, you name it, no matter what, we did not get down that driveway by any means other than our legs.
-Down the long hill, into the curve over the creek, up the steep curve, down the long, rocky stretch under oaks to the west and a pasture to the east, then through the gate at another bend in the creek, around the corner, and down the last flat stretch for the last half a mile.
+Down the long hill into the curve over the creek, up the steep curve, down the long, rocky stretch under oaks to the west and a pasture to the east, then through the gate at another bend in the creek, around the corner, and down the last flat stretch for another half a mile.
 This portion ran under a cove of cottonwoods.
-Once a bird pooped in my sister’s hair.
+Once while walking to the bus a bird pooped in my sister’s hair.
 I imagined the birds up in the trees, taking careful aim and firing.
-We would see poop land nearby as we headed down to the bus.
+We would see poop land nearby as we trudged toward the bus.
 I laughed hysterically when one finally hit.
 Melanie did not laugh.
-She was pissed and she hit me in the arm for my glee.
+She was mad and she hit me in the arm for my glee.
 It was worth it because it wasn’t me.

 The day I rode Prince down the driveway, it was severely overcast, but not yet the sort of gray where the clouds seem almost to meet the earth in their desperation to drain.
 The light was nearly fluorescent, and cold.
 I threw a small snaffle bridle on Prince, hopped on using an old tractor as a mounting block, and headed down the hill.
 We walked carefully along the rocks on the first part of the road.
 Prince was not wearing shoes and the rocks along the beginning of the driveway until it met the long flat place were large chunks, uncomfortable to bare horse hooves.
 Where I could, I guided him into the grass along the edges to protect the soles of his feet.